- Booking Type Instant booking

 - In the worst case, we will help you with all rescue and evacuation arrangements

-- Unique Adventure's sleeping bag, down jacket, duffel bag & area trekking map (to be returned after the trip is over)
+- Sleeping bag, down jacket, duffel bag & area trekking map (to be returned after the trip is over)

 - Nepal visa (USD 30 for 15 days and USD 50 for 30 days)

 - Your international flights to and from Nepal

 - Travel insurance (for helicopter evacuation if needed during the trek